-- 7. Enter all text content that you intend to be common to each form that runs.
+- Enter all text content that you intend to be common to each form that runs.
 For example, you can enter a title to a form, or the body of a form letter.
-Do not format the text yet. - 8.
-If you want any information or data in your form/letter to appear in columns, create a table and use the columns in the table to organize your data (see Adding a Table to a Form).
+Do not format the text yet. - 2) If you want any information or data in your form/letter to appear in columns, create a table and use the columns in the table to organize your data (see Adding a Table to a Form on page 917).

-You can use tables to control your form layout as well.
+Tip: You can use tables to control your form layout as well.
 For example, your form might be on letterhead, with a header title and your agency's logo in the same horizontal space on your form.
 You can create a 2-column table without lines and put the logo in one table cell, and the header content in the other cell.

-- 9. Using the list of fields you wrote down in step 4, enter each field you want to include in your form in the location where you want it to appear.
+- 3) Using the list of fields you wrote down in step 4, enter each field you want to include in your form in the location where you want it to appear.
 Enclose each field name in square brackets.
-Example: [record\id]. (see Adding Fields to a Form). - 10.Insert horizontal lines, graphics, and page breaks as needed (see Adding Graphical Elements to a Form). - 11.
-Format the text as you want it to appear.
-For example, apply a new font style and size to your header. - 12.Click OK when you are done.
+Example: [record\id]. - 4) Insert horizontal lines, graphics, and page breaks as needed. (see Adding Graphical Elements to a Form on page 919). - 5) Go through your form and format the text as you want it to appear.
+For example, apply a new font style and size to your header.